 Other potential causes can be caffeine withdrawal, dehydration, or stress.
-This is a reminder that continuing to take care of ourselves is so important in our well being.
+This is a reminder that continuing to take care of ourselves is so important to our well-being.
 That said, this migraine life doesn’t always stick to the rule of if you just eat healthy and drink lots of water you won’t get a migraine.
-The migraine sufferer knows the reality is there are times a migraine is going to attack and there is nothing you can do about that.
+The person with migraine knows the reality is there are times a migraine is going to attack and there is nothing you can do about that.
 In those times treatment and support must be your game plan.
 Read my post about Chronic Migraines and Relationships.

 This post contains affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 As an Amazon Associate that means I earn from qualifying purchases.
 Please read the full disclosure for more information.